MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 specification.
 This section specifies the mapping for HTTPS and HTTP.

-To enable special handling for the HTTPS and HTTP use-cases, the HTTPSSVC RR type is defined as an SVCB-compatible RR type, specific to the https and http schemes.
+To enable special handling for the HTTPS and HTTP use-cases, the HTTPS RR type is defined as a SVCB-compatible RR type, specific to the https and http schemes.
 Clients MUST NOT perform SVCB queries or accept SVCB responses for "https" or "http" schemes.

-The HTTPSSVC wire format and presentation format are identical to SVCB, and both share the SvcParamKey registry.
-SVCB semantics apply equally to HTTPSSVC unless specified otherwise.
+The HTTPS RR wire format and presentation format are identical to SVCB, and both share the SvcParamKey registry.
+SVCB semantics apply equally to HTTPS RRs unless specified otherwise.

-All the SvcParamKeys defined in {{keys}} are permitted for use in HTTPSSVC.
+All the SvcParamKeys defined in {{keys}} are permitted for use in HTTPS RRs.
 The default set of ALPN IDs is the single value "http/1.1".

-The presence of an HTTPSSVC record for an origin also indicates that all HTTP resources are available over HTTPS, as discussed in {{hsts}}.
-This allows HTTPSSVC RRs to apply to pre-existing "http" scheme URLs, while ensuring that the client uses a secure and authenticated HTTPS connection.
+The presence of an HTTPS RR for an origin also indicates that all HTTP resources are available over HTTPS, as discussed in {{hsts}}.
+This allows HTTPS RRs to apply to pre-existing "http" scheme URLs, while ensuring that the client uses a secure and authenticated HTTPS connection.

-The HTTPSSVC RR parallels the concepts introduced in the HTTP Alternative Services proposed standard
+The HTTPS RR parallels the concepts introduced in the HTTP Alternative Services proposed standard
 {{AltSvc}}.
-Clients and servers that implement HTTPSSVC are NOT REQUIRED to implement Alt-Svc.
+Clients and servers that implement HTTPS RRs are NOT REQUIRED to implement Alt-Svc.

-## Owner names for HTTPSSVC records {#httpsnames}
+## Owner names for HTTPS RRs {#httpsnames}

-The HTTPSSVC RR uses Port Prefix Naming ({{svcb-names}}), with one modification: if the scheme is "https" and the port is 443, then the client's original QNAME is equal to the origin hostname, without any prefix labels.
+The HTTPS RR uses Port Prefix Naming ({{svcb-names}}), with one modification: if the scheme is "https" and the port is 443, then the client's original QNAME is equal to the origin hostname, without any prefix labels.